 Change Your Perspective to Understand Teen Rebellion

 Is a Rebellious Teenager Stuck in Dependency?

 How Does a Parent Help Regulate a Teen's Emotions?

-She was right.
+My daughter was right.
 Now, years later, as a parenting coach and relationship strategist, I give the same wisdom to parents struggling with their teen’s attitudes and mouthy reactions.
-One of the fears that I hear most from parents echoes the one I felt so many years ago: We are concerned with losing our relationship with our child.
+The sweet and cooperative child is still there.
+One of the fears that I hear most from parents echoes the one I felt so many years ago: We are concerned about losing our relationship with our child.

-Even if teens know precisely where to land a punch to our egos, we must look beyond their behavior to their soul’s journey and our view of them as mature, loving adults.
+Even if teens know precisely where to land a punch to our egos, we must look beyond their behavior to their soul’s journey and our hope for them as mature, loving adults.